SMLC-NYSBC/TARDIS/docs/usage/fine_tune_model.rst

 :bash:`-dv` or :bash:`--device`: Define which device use for training:
     - :guilabel:`default:` 0
     - :guilabel:`type:` str
-    - :guilable:`options:` gpu - Use ID 0 gpus;  cpu - Usa CPU; mps - Apple silicon; 0-9 - specified gpu device id to use
+    - :guilabel:`options:` gpu - Use ID 0 gpus;  cpu - Usa CPU; mps - Apple silicon; 0-9 - specified gpu device id to use

 :bash:`-w` or :bash:`--warmup`: Number of warmup steps.
     - :guilabel:`default:` 100